 A scheduled task in Windows allows you to automate the execution of programs, scripts, or commands at specified times or events.
 It is part of the Windows Task Scheduler, a built-in tool in Windows operating systems.

 Creating a scheduled task manually in Windows is straightforward through the Task Scheduler application.
 Go to Action > Create Basic Task.
-However, when dealing with hundreds of Windows 10 or Windows 11 devices, it becomes necessary to automate the deployment of scheduled tasks to minimize your workload.
+However, when dealing with hundreds of Windows 10 or Windows 11 devices, it becomes necessary to automate the deployment of scheduled tasks.

-We will use two PowerShell scripts, one for detecting a given scheduled task and one for Remediation.
-For Example, we will Deploy/Create a scheduled task to Restart a Windows device every day at 3 AM using Intune.
+As we would be utilizing Intune device remediations, It requires two PowerShell scripts, one for detecting a given scheduled task and one for remediation.
+As an Example, We will deploy/create a scheduled task to restart a Windows device every day at 3 AM using Intune.

 Create a Script Package